11 Essential tips for effective communication skills in the workplace

 Assertiveness is the ability to clearly state your opinions, needs, and wants in a way that respects the rights of other people.
 Assertiveness is a skill that can be learned (with practice) and it’s worth learning — being assertive can get you what you want without damaging your relationships.

-When we’re feeling frustrated by someone else’s behavior, our first instinct might be to shout, avoid them, or even give them silent treatment.
+When we’re feeling frustrated by someone else’s behaviour, our first instinct might be to shout, avoid them, or even give them silent treatment.
 These strategies may feel satisfying at first, but they don’t solve anything — and they can make the other person feel angry or hurt in return.
 As a result, everyone ends up upset and nothing gets resolved.

 When it comes to being assertive in business, there’s a fine line between being confident and aggressive.
 Confidence is when you’re willing and able to state your opinion without fear of repercussions.
 Aggressive communication is when you steamroll over everyone else so that your opinion can be heard.